plone/documentation/docs/contributing/index.md

     make linkcheck
     ```

-1. Back in `submodules/volto`, commit your changes.
+1. Back in `submodules/volto`, commit and push your changes to the remote.

     ```shell
     git add <files>
     git commit -m "My commit message"
+    git push
     ```

 1. Now return to the project root directory, and update the submodule to point to the commit you just made, and push your changes to the remote repository.